Solar Panel Cost in New Haven, CT (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-A typical home in New Haven uses a 7 kW system (approximately 18 panels).
-This produces roughly 10,475 kWh per year based on 4.1 peak sun hours per day.
+A typical home in New Haven uses a 7 kW system (approximately 18 panels at 400W each).
+This produces roughly 10,475 kWh per year based on New Haven's 4.1 peak sun hours per day.
+Panel efficiency matters — a 400W panel produces about 599 kWh/year in New Haven's climate, and a 7 kW system covers most household needs.
 Your actual system size depends on your electricity usage, roof space, and shading.

 Yes.
 Multiple financing options let New Haven homeowners go solar with no upfront cost.
-Solar loans let you own the system and claim the 30% tax credit.
-Solar leases and PPAs require $0 down but you do not own the system or receive tax credits directly.
+A solar loan is typically the best value — you own the system, claim the $4,650 federal tax credit, and build equity.
+Solar leases and PPAs require $0 down but you do not own the system.
+At New Haven's rate of $0.24/kWh, a loan typically saves significantly more over 20 years versus a lease.
+Compare loan vs. lease.

 From signing a contract to system activation, solar installation in New Haven typically takes 1-3 months.
-This includes site assessment, permitting (varies by municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
-Choose an installer familiar with New Haven permitting to speed up the process.
+This includes site assessment, permitting (varies by New Haven municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
+New Haven's permitting timeline is typical for mid-size cities.
+Choose an installer familiar with local requirements.

-The best solar company depends on your priorities — lowest price, best equipment, financing options, or customer service.
-We recommend comparing quotes from at least 3 installers.
-EnergySage lets you compare multiple New Haven installer quotes side by side.
+The best solar company in New Haven depends on your priorities — lowest price, best equipment, financing options, or customer service.
+We recommend comparing at least 3 quotes.
+In New Haven, check both national companies and local Connecticut installers for the best pricing.
+Use EnergySage to compare New Haven installer quotes side by side.
 Also check our solar brand reviews and how to choose a solar installer guide.

 SolarSavingsAI Research Team